 In order to explain anything we must first make sure that we understand it very well ourselves, for how can a writer hope to make clear to others what is not clear to himself?
 When we are sure that we understand the subject, we should think of all the different things we want to say about it and set them down in their proper order.
 A good way to begin an explanation is to state exactly what it is we mean to explain and how we intend to explain it.
 Then as we write it is well to observe these precautions:

-- 1. Use the simplest language possible. - 2.
-Tell one thing at a time. - 3.
-Follow a definite plan. - 4.
-Tell things in the order in which they are needed. - 5.
-Compare the thing to be explained with something else which the reader already knows about as, for example, a barometer with a thermometer. - Exercise 1.
-An old-fashioned remedy for nose-bleed is to put a large brass door-key on the back of the neck.
+1. Use the simplest language possible.

+- 2. Tell one thing at a time.

+- 3. Follow a definite plan.

+- 4. Tell things in the order in which they are needed.

+5. Compare the thing to be explained with something else which the reader already knows about; as, for example, a barometer with a thermometer.

+Exercise 1. - An old-fashioned remedy for nose-bleed is to put a large brass door-key on the back of the neck.
 Another remedy is to take several long breaths one right after the other.
 Find why either of these remedies, or both of them, should check the bleeding.
-Then make a careful explanation for someone who does not understand. - Exercise 2.
-Some persons after seeing a flash of lightning can tell in a little while how far away it was.
-Find how this is done, and explain it to some one who does not understand it. - Exercise 3.
-Explain to a young friend of yours how the graphophone reproduces the sound of the voice. - Exercise 4.
-Which is the brightest star in the heavens?
+Then make a careful explanation for some one who does not understand.

+Exercise 2. - Some persons after seeing a flash of lightning can tell in a little while how far away it was.
+Find how this is done, and explain it to some one who does not understand it.

+Exercise 3. - Explain to a young friend of yours how the gramophone reproduces the sound of the voice.

+Exercise 4. - Which is the brightest star in the heavens?
 Learn where it is.
-Explain to someone how to find it. - Exercise 5.
-Explain how the North Star may be found by one who is lost on the plains or in the desert.
+Explain to some one how to find it.

+Exercise 5. - Explain how the North Star may be found by one who is lost on the plains or in the desert.
-LESSON LXIV

-EXPLAINING A LOOK

-Notice the expression on the face of the dog.
-Have you ever seen a human face with the same expression?
-What does it mean?
-What would the dog say if he could talk?
-What words would you use to describe his character?

-LESSON LXV
+LESSON LXVII